edubart/nelua-lang/docs/pages/nelua.md

 * Have syntax, semantics and features similar to Lua
 * Optionally statically typed with type checking
 * Generate native dependency free executable
-* Achieve classes, generics and other higher constructs by meta programming
+* Achieve classes, generics, polymorphism and other higher constructs by meta programming
 * Have an optional garbage collector
 * Make possible to create clean DSLs by extending the language grammar
-* Make programming safe for non experts by doing runtime/compile-time checks and avoiding undefined behavior
+* Make programming safe for non experts by doing run/compile-time checks and avoiding undefined behavior
 * Possibility to emit low level code (C, assembly)
 * Be modular and make users capable of creating compiler plugins to extended
 * Generate readable, simple and efficient C code
 * Possibility to output freestanding code (dependency free, for kernel dev or minimal runtime)
+* No single memory managment model, choose for your use case GC, ARC or manual

 ## Why?